Mazhabi Sikh: After independence of India

 When India became independent in 1947, the British Indian Army became the Indian Army.
 This, like its predecessor, relies on the martial race theory for much of its recruitment and thus there is a grossly disproportionate number of Sikhs within its ranks.
 The Mazhabi Sikhs and Ramdasias continued their service with the SLI in the new army.
-The SLI has served in almost all of the post-1947 conflicts involving India, including the wars with Pakistan in 1947, 1965 and 1971, the Hyderabad Police Action of 1948 and the Chinese aggression in 1962.
+The SLI has served in almost all of the post-1947 conflicts involving India, including the wars with Pakistan in 1947, 1965 and 1971, the Annexation of Hyderabad of 1948 and the Sino-Indian War in 1962.
 It has also served in Sri Lanka, where the 1st, 7th, 13th and 14th Battalions have contributed towards peace-keeping.

 The Mazhabi Sikh soldiers have a reputation for their loyalty and reliability.
 During Operation Blue Star in 1984, when the Indian Army entered the Golden Temple, Jat Sikh soldiers broke out in mutiny against their officers in the Sikh Regiment and Punjab regiments A total of 2,000 Sikh personnel took part in the mutinies.
 In the most sensational case 1,400 mainly Jat Sikhs deserted after killing their commanding officer and armed themselves.
 A significant number of those were also new recruits who were incited easily into mutiny and some were forced at gun point to take part in the mutinies.
 Despite that, the Indian Army officers were correct when they expressed confidence to journalists that the Mazhabi Sikhs of the Sikh Light Infantry would not mutiny.

 In Punjab, Sikh militants had stepped up their attacks on law enforcement as well as civilians, including minority groups.
 The Punjab had now reached a state of emergency and Director General of Police, Kanwar Pal Singh Gill, responded by raising Mazhabi Sikhs as "Special Police Officers".
 This tactic was designed both for community protection and to dull any incentive for Mazhabis to join with the militants, although in fact Mazhabis had often been victims of attacks by those people.
 Their loyalty was to the government and was never questioned.
 Mostly unemployed people, they were provided with guns by the state and were literally given a licence to kill.
 Gill received heavy criticism for the brutality and ruthlessness of his tactics but the Sikh militants were neutralised.
 A large number of these special police officers were said to have been used during the February 1992 elections.
 An open season was declared on Sikh terrorists and the police were able to use whatever means deemed necessary to achieve victory.
 Major Sikh militant leaders were targeted, and many did not survive.